 After creating the habit of regularly capturing all tasks in daily life to the Inbox, half the work is done.
 The second half would be the habit of actually going through all noise and filter out the important things.

 First, scroll through all tasks and ideas captured during the day.
-There might be half-written sentences, duplicates of thoughts having multiple time during a day, and things which are not even relevant anymore – because they were already finished or never important in the first place.
-All this stuff should be deletes or handled.
+There might be half-written sentences, duplicates of thoughts having multiple time during a day, and things which are not even relevant anymore – because they were already finished or never crucial in the first place.
+All this stuff should be deleted or handled.

 Time to structure your work

 A review like this should be done regularly.
-In our article on productivity habits, we recommend daily habits as well as weekly habits.
-While sorting through the productivity app in general might be a good weekly or monthly task, depending on the size of your database and nature of your work, an Inbox should be gone through more regularly.
+In our article on productivity habits, we recommend daily practices as well as weekly habits.
+While sorting through the productivity app, in general, might be a good weekly or monthly task, depending on the size of your database and nature of your work, an Inbox should be gone through more regularly.

 Try to establish a daily or bi-daily habit of going through the inbox.
-If going through the Inbox is done regularly, the time a single review takes will also be miniscule.
-This is of tremendous help for the structure of projects, and guarantees that nothing can slip through.
-No need for stress.
+If going through the Inbox is done regularly, the time a single review takes will also be minuscule.
+This is of tremendous help for the structure of projects and guarantees that nothing can slip through — no need for stress.

-The Inbox is a major pillar of task management.
-In daily life, there are many things worth capturing: Plans that come up during meetings, ideas while discussing projects with colleagues, or simple brainstorming ideas on ones own.
+The Inbox is a crucial pillar of task management.
+In daily life, there are many things worth capturing: Plans that come up during meetings, ideas while discussing projects with colleagues, or just brainstorming ideas on one’s own.
 The Inbox gives a central location to collect these fragments of work.

-The process of capturing tasks should be a second nature – opening the quick entry menu of the application and just use it as a dumpster for thoughts and memo to the future you.
-This assures, that nothing slips through during a long work day.
+The process of capturing tasks should be a second nature – opening the quick entry menu of the application and use it as a dumpster for thoughts and memo to the future you.
+This assures that nothing slips through during a long workday.

 During this capture phase, do not worry about noise; enter tasks into the system just as they come up.
 There is also no need to worry about meta-data; projects, tags, or dates – all that can be done later.

 After deleting duplicates and tasks irrelevant on second thought, everything remaining is actual work.
-The last goal is to structure current projects, to brainstorm on future projects, and to tidy up everything.
+The last goal is to structure current projects, to brainstorm on future plans, and to tidy up everything.

 By following these small bits day after day, day-to-day work will get more structured and productive in no time.